-The title of the Association shall be ‘The Middlesex Colts Association’ hereinafter referred as ‘The Association’.
+The title of the Association shall be ‘The Middlesex Junior Cricket Association’ hereinafter referred as ‘The Association’.

 - The object of the Association is the provision of facilities for recreation and other leisure-time occupation in the interests of social welfare for young people up to the age of 18 (hereinafter referred to as ‘young people’) such facilities being provided in order that the conditions of life of the young people may be improved and such facilities being needed by reason of their youth.